The Essential Turkey Handbook

 Storing the leftovers

 The concern about food-borne illness doesn't stop with the turkey being cooked to the recommended internal temperatures.
-Once it has been allowed to cool, the risk for spoilage pops up once again.
-To make sure you are able to enjoy the remains of the day, click here.
+Once it has been allowed to cool, the risk for spoilage pops up once again, so don't wait too long to package up the remaining food and refrigerate it.